MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Restore-MgDriveItemVersion.md

 ## SYNOPSIS
 Restore a previous version of a DriveItem to be the current version.
 This will create a new version with the contents of the previous version, but preserves all existing versions of the file.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Restore-MgBetaDriveItemVersion](/powershell/module/Microsoft.Graph.Beta.Files/Restore-MgBetaDriveItemVersion?view=graph-powershell-beta)

 ## SYNTAX